kikikrzakova/hotel-app-frontend/README.md

-⚠️ Important Notes: This database is read-only – you cannot modify, delete, or add new data.
+⚠️ Important Notes: The database is read-only – you cannot modify, delete, or add new data.
 It is intended only for DEMO purposes.

 # Frontend - Hotel Manager App